RuolinZheng08/renpy-chess-engine/readme.md

 #### Instructions
 Copy the image files, `chesslogic.py`, `chessai.py` and `chessgui.rpy` into your `game/` directory.
-Paste the following code into specified `.rpy` files.
+Copy and paste the following code into specified `.rpy` files.
 > In `screens.rpy`
 > Note that ai_mode is a Boolean, for *Player vs. Self*, call `screen minigame(False)` and for *Player vs. Computer*, call `screen minigame(True)`
 ```python